Advocating for Community Health Centers in Florida (State & Federal)

 Health Center Funding

-Health center funding in an ongoing state and federal priority for FACHC and health centers.
-The quality, affordable, and comprehensive services health centers provide make them valuable to the communities they serve, providing $2.9B in economic impact in 2021 (a 187% ROI for every dollar invested into the program in Florida, as a whole).
-Health centers rely on grants to offset the cost of providing uncompensated care to the underinsured and uninsured, along with Medicaid and Medicare reimbursements.
-FACHC, along with partners including the National Association of Community Health Centers (NACHC), work to preserve and strengthen health center funding, including increases to account for inflation and for adequately funding resources, including being a primary source of care on the front lines of Public Health Emergencies such as COVID-19.
+Health center funding is a top priority for FACHC and health centers at both the state and federal levels.
+The quality, affordable, and comprehensive services that health centers provide make them valuable to the communities they serve, generating a $3.7B economic impact in 2024 (a 170% ROI for every dollar invested in the program in Florida, as a whole).
+Health centers rely on grants to offset the cost of providing uncompensated care to the underinsured and uninsured, in addition to Medicaid and Medicare reimbursements.
+FACHC, along with its partners, including the National Association of Community Health Centers (NACHC), works to preserve and strengthen health center funding, including increases to account for inflation and to fund resources adequately.

 Workforce

 Without an adequate workforce, Community Health Centers will be unable to provide services to the communities they serve.
-FACHC is working to acquire additional workforce funding sources, and the ability to offer competitive salaries and benefits.
+FACHC is advocating for additional funding for workforce programs, including the National Health Service Corps and the Teaching Health Center Graduate Medical Education program.
+FACHC is also identifying other workforce funding sources to help give Community Health Centers the ability to offer competitive salaries and benefits.
 Additional focus is placed on continuing educational opportunities, programs, and funding to help health centers attract and retain qualified candidates for open positions.